 The Bill was introduced as a Private Member’s Bill in Parliament by Caroline Lucas in September 2020.
 So far it has been backed by over 150 MPs and Peers from ALL major political parties.
 It is supported by thousands of campaigners across the country, as well as a broad alliance of businesses and organisations including The Co-operative Bank, Greenpeace and Oxfam.
 The Bill is also backed by leading academics and scientists such as Kate Raworth and Prof. Joanna Haigh.
 See a full list of supporting organisations and MPs here.

 We are currently the only environmental campaign mobilising thousands of people and communities across the country to push for new legislation while also carrying out a campaign in Parliament.
 It’s an approach that has been used successfully by groups such as Power for People, as well as during the Big Ask campaign, which led to the Climate Change Act 2008.
 The campaign is coordinated by a central team, who connect up the work of grassroots activists, allied organisations and direct engagement with parliamentarians.

 Asking your MP, local councillors, businesses and friends to back the Bill will help us grow an unstoppable, democratic movement for strong action on climate and nature.
 The quickest way to do that is to email your MP here, and if you'd like to go further, come to one of our regular online events.
 You can RSVP for them here.

 - The CEE Bill in less than two minutes – by contributing scientist Charlie Gardner.

 - Frequently asked questions about the Bill and parliamentary process

 - The news section of our website gives more information on campaign developments.

-- Visit the CEE Bill Alliance YouTube page, which includes videos of a number of events and debates about the Bill.
+- Visit the Zero Hour YouTube channel, which includes videos of a number of events and debates about the Bill.

-- Go to the Briefings, print materials and action resources section of the Campaigner Hub for a useful library of links to further materials on the Bill and the campaign
+- Go to the Campaigner Hub for a useful library of links to further materials on the Bill and the campaign